redhat-sap/molecule.driver/docs/molecule-driver-azure.md

 `Disabled` for no public IP.
 Molecule will not be able to connect instance without public IP.
 Not recommended to disable public IP for instances.

+**`DNS Records Management`**

+Only possible if public IP address is provisioned for the instance public_ip_allocation_method='Dynamic' or public_ip_allocation_method='Static'

+In case A type DNS record is required for the instance following parameters can be added.

+**`dns_relative_name`**

+**`dns_zone_name`**

+**`dns_zone_resourcegroup_name`**

+These parameters are only effective if all are provided.

+Public DNS zone should already exists.
+It will not be created by molecule.

+dns_zone_resourcegroup_name is resource group name for the public DNS zone, not for the instance.

+Only A record will be created, record will be deleted when instance will be destroyed.
+When instance deallocated DNS name will not work, because incorrect IP address will be in DNS record.

 **`ssh_public_key_path`**

 Path to ssh public key, that will be used to connect to the instance.
 Optional.
 Default value `~/.ssh/id_rsa.pub`, see `playbooks/azure/defaults/main.yml`.